morinoko/find-recipe-cli-app/README.md

 # FindRecipe

-The goal of this little CLI app is to help you get some cooking inspiration directly from your command line!
-Find a recipe by checking out trending recipes or search with a keyword.
+This CLI gem helps you get some cooking inspiration directly from your command line!
+Find a recipe by looking at a list of trending recipes from Cookpad or search with a keyword such as a dish name or ingredient name.

 ## Installation